xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 interface similar to this one could be implemented such that the Xtext editor can query arbitrary lists of applicable elements without knowledge of the shape of the meta-model itself.

+5.2.3 Visibility and IPRs

+In each of the two options for interface, visibility must be considered.
+For the extended exporter option (5.2.1), some sort of containment syntax will need to be introduced to represent the packages for visibility purposes.

+IPRs must also be considered.
+In the MASL work, IPRs are not supported for elements in MASL activities.
+Instead interface (`.int`) files must be copied into the `models/` directory.
+This type of solution is unacceptable for this work.
+One option is to exend the exporter (5.2.1) to generate referred to elements into some sort of interface file.

+For the direct interface option (5.2.2), visibility and IPRs will be handled naturally because OAL functions will be used to access the elements.

 5.3 Snippet editor